 Fennel will actually inhibit growth in tomatoes, bush beans, and kohlrabi.

-Limits the growth of both plants, leaving you with mediocre broccoli and unproductive tomato plants.
+Planting broccoli with tomatoes will limit the growth of both plants, leaving you with mediocre broccoli and unproductive tomato plants.

 6 Common Problems Pests That Impact Tomato Plants

 Companion planting is a great way to organically save yourself some headaches in the garden, but what are we trying to keep away from our tomatoes?
 Good companion plants help each other, so knowing what you should be keeping an eye out for can be helpful as well.

 1. Tomato Hornworms

 These green, juicy things are disgusting.
 I dread the days I have to pull some off my plants.
 Don’t get me wrong, I love gardening but some bugs still creep me out.
 The tomato hornworm is a moth larva that feeds on tomato plants and tomato leaves.
 They can grow up to 4 inches long, have five “horn” over each eye, and purple spots on their hind sections.